exercism/java/exercises/concept/cars-assemble/.meta/design.md

 - `actionable`: If the student did not reuse the implementation of the `productionRatePerHour` method in the `workingItemsPerMinute` method, instruct them to do so.
 - `informative`: If the solution is hardcoding the value `221`, inform the student that it could be great to extrapolate this value to a `private final` field to make a more readable code.
-- `informative`: If the solution has `if/else-if` statements in the `productionRatePerHour` method, inform the student that it could be great to create a helper method to calculate the succes rate.
+- `informative`: If the solution has `if/else-if` statements in the `productionRatePerHour` method, inform the student that creating a helper method to calculate the succes rate might make their code easier to understand.
 - `informative`: If the solution is using `if/else-if` logic that contains return statements, inform the students that the `else` keywords are redundant and that their code can become more clear by omitting them.

 If the solution does not receive any of the above feedback, it must be exemplar.